emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Has history and watchlist. ✔️
 1. Has decent sorting options, but more discoverability options would be nice. ⚠️
-1. Site has their own hosted 4K + videasy / vidzee APIs. ✔️
+1. Site has their 4K + videasy / vidzee APIs. ✔️
 1. Site looks good + works well on mobile. ✔️

 ***